Italian Lemon Knot Cookies; Italian Wedding Cookies; Italian Lemon Cookies; Italian Lemon Drop Cookies; anginetti or more appropriately, tarallucci.

 - Add sugar.
 Continue to whisk until well combined and slightly thickened..

-- Add the oil, milk, extract, zest and juice of lemon.
+- Add the oil, milk, extract, zest and juice of a lemon.
 Combine well.

 - Slowly add the flour mixture until well combined, dough will be soft.